software-architects/learn-blazor/content/pages/router.md

 ## Introduction

 Blazor comes with a client-side router (`Microsoft.AspNetCore.Blazor.Routing.Router`, see [source on GitHub](https://github.com/aspnet/Blazor/blob/release/0.1.0/src/Microsoft.AspNetCore.Blazor/Routing/Router.cs).
-At the time or writing, the router is quite limited compared to e.g. Angular's router.
+At the time of writing, the router is quite limited compared to e.g. Angular's router.
 However, it already contains all you need to create basic web apps that consist of multiple pages.

 If you create a new Blazor app, the router is configured in *App.cshtml*: